pulumi/docs/components/README.md

 make serve-components
 ```

 ... and browse to http://localhost:3333.
-There, you'll see a single HTML page you can use
+There, you'll see a single HTML page (whose
-as a sandbox for testing your components in isolation.
-Any changes you make will be
+source you'll find at `/components/src/index.html`) that you can use as a sandbox for
+developing and testing your components in isolation.
+Any changes you make to that page
-reflected immediately both in that sandbox and in the development website (i.e., if you're
-running `make serve`), since compiled bundles are copied into the `/static/js/` folder,
-both for development and production builds.
+will be reflected immediately, and changes to the components themselves will trigger a
+recompile and be copied into Hugo site at `/static/js/`.
+So if you're running `make serve`
+in one shell and `make serve-components` in another, saving a component will trigger a
+reload of the Hugo site as well.
+(I chose to keep these as separate targets simply because
+most users who run `make serve` won't need be able to work on components concurrently.)

 ## Styling components